Blazze23/feedme/README.md

+# FeedMe

+This project is a simulation of food ordering app created in React.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).